 Conclusion

 If Lagoa das Sete Cidades was elected one of the country’s seven wonders, it is for a reason!
 And you will understand why when you get there.
 The stunning surroundings and the mysteries around this lake make it unique.
-It is not only a breathtaking touristic highlight or a famous natural monument but also an essential habitat for the local fauna and flora.
+It is not only a breathtaking tourist highlight and a famous natural monument, but also an essential habitat for local flora and fauna.

 Discover this wonderful place where the lost Atlantis might be submerged!